Receive and respond to alerts

 - I cannot respond to this situation.

-xMatters administrators (or other users with the appropriate permissions) determine the response options available in each alert.
+xMatters administrators (or other users with the appropriate permissions) determine the response options available for each alert.

 The number of active alerts is updated every 5 minutes.

-xMatters removes (or suppresses or 'de-duplicates') multiple notifications for a single event that are targeted at the same user within a group.
+Unless a group is configured to Allow Duplicates, xMatters removes (or suppresses or 'de-duplicates') multiple notifications for a single alert that are targeted at the same user within a group.
 For example, assume that UserZ is a member of GroupA and GroupB, and GroupB is a member of GroupA.
 As a result, notifications that target GroupA will target UserZ twice: once as a member of GroupA, and again as a member of GroupB.
 However, xMatters includes logic that de-duplicates the additional notification and UserZ will be notified only once, unless there is a delay or escalation between the two notifications.

 While the latter is true for nested groups with common users, the situation is different when a user is also targeted individually (i.e., not as part of a group).
 For example, assume that UserZ is a member of GroupC, and that a notification targets GroupC as well as UserZ separately.
 In this case, UserZ will receive two notifications: one as a member of GroupC, and one as an individually-targeted user.

 xMatters also suppresses duplicate subscription notifications.
-For example, if you're targeted directly as a recipient for an event, any duplicate messages you would have received via a subscription are suppressed.
-If you have multiple subscriptions that would send you notifications about the same event (which is really not a good idea anyway), you'll receive only one notification for the event.
+For example, if you're targeted directly as a recipient for an alert, any duplicate messages you would have received via a subscription are suppressed.
+If you have multiple subscriptions that would send you notifications about the same alert (which is really not a good idea anyway), you'll receive only one notification for the alert.
 For more information about how xMatters handles subscription notifications, see How to use subscriptions.